wavefrontHQ/docs/pages/doc/alerts.md

 </tbody>
 </table>

-Alert history shows:
-* Which user made the changes.
-* The date and time the changes were made.
-* A description of the changes.
-You can revert back to a past alert version or clone a past alert version.

-## Organize Related Alerts With Alert Tags
+### Step 5: Organize Related Alerts With Tags

 You can use alert tags to organize related alerts into categories.
 Alert tags are especially useful for setting up [maintenance  windows](maintenance_windows_managing.html#using-maintenance-windows).
 You can:
 * [Search or filter](wavefront_searching.html) the list of alerts in the Alerts Browser to show only a category of alerts.
 * Suppress a category of alerts during a [maintenance window](maintenance_windows_managing.html#using-maintenance-windows).
 * [Reference a group of alert metrics](alerts_dependencies.html#referencing-alert-metrics) in a single expression.

-### Manage Alert Tags

 <table style="width: 100%;">
 <tbody>
 <tr>
 <td width="70%">
 <br/>
-You can add a new or existing alert tag at any time:
+To add a new or existing alert tag at any time:
 <ul>
 <li>Set the <strong>Tags</strong> property when you create or edit the alert. </li>
 <li>Click plus (<strong>+</strong>) at the bottom of the alert in the Alerts Browser.</li>